MatheusJulidori/Java_MySQL_project/README.md

 <br>

-## Conceitos
+## Concepts
-Foram feitas algumas aplicações no projeto com base nos conceitos aprendidos em C206 e C207, como:
+In the project, some concepts learned in C206 (Java OOP) and C207 (MySQL) were applied, such as:
 - Classes;
-- Classes Abstratas;
+- Abstract Classes;
-- Herança;
+- Inheritance;
-- Polimorfirmos;
+- Polymorphism;
-- Interface de interação;
+- Interaction interface;
 - Java collections;
 - Maven;
 - CRUD;
-- Relacionamentos;
+- Relationships;

-## Funcionalidades do código
+## Code features
-- O código é um jogo baseado no formato Decision Making;
+- The code is a game based on the Decision Making format;
-- O código exibe as características do seu personagem e dos inimigos que você enfrentar;
+- The code displays the characteristics of your character and the enemies you face;
-- Encena a batalha e atualiza os dados equanto os exibe no console;
+- It stages the battle and updates the data while displaying it on the console;